 Posted on 27 June 2017

-This new collaboration includes York’s Digital Creativity Labs, an £18 million research initiative focusing on the convergence of digital games and interactive media and one of the biggest games research labs in the world; the University of York's Department of Theatre, Film and Television; and the Department of Computer Science, one of the highest ranked in the UK.
+This unique partnership between the two organisations will allow the University of York to pioneer UK-based teaching and research tailored to a rapidly evolving esports industry.
+The collaboration includes Digital Creativity Labs, an £18 million EPSRC/AHRC/Innovate UK-funded research initiative focusing on the convergence of digital games and interactive media and one of the biggest games research labs in the world; the University of York's Department of Theatre, Film and Television, offering one of the top three Film and TV Production degrees in the country and a unique highly interdisciplinary degree in Interactive Media; and the Department of Computer Science, one of the highest ranked in the UK.

 The collaboration has three key aims: